nickolashkraus/nickolaskraus-io/site/content/posts/travel-review-japan.md

 [^1]: My writing from 2018 makes me cringe.
 [^2]: OK, this paragraph gave me a chuckle.
 [^3]: I gave up learning Japanese after 2–3 months.
+[^4]: The Tsukiji wholesale market relocated to Toyosu Market in late 2018.